On the invariance of the string topology coproduct: Introduction

 \subsection{Acknowledgements}

-In the course of this work, the first author was supported by the Institute for Advanced Study and the second author by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92), the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~772960), the Heilbronn Institute for Mathematical Research, and would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Homotopy Harnessing Higher Structures (EPSRC grant numbers EP/K032208/1 and EP/R014604/1).
+This paper originates in a joint work with Nancy Hingston, and the spirit of our joint paper \cite{HinWah0} is still very much present here.
+The first version of this paper contained a ``proof'' of homotopy invariance of the coproduct that was contradicted by Naef's example \cite{Nae21}.
+The error in the original version of the paper originated in a bad choice of relative term making a suspension ``isomorphism'' not an isomorphism anymore.
+We have here corrected that relative term to revive the isomorphism part of the suspension isomorphism, and this makes the less standard map denoted $\llbracket \bar p^*\taue\cap\rrbracket$ in e.g.; Diagram~\eqref{equ:copdiag2.0} not necessarily an isomorphism, a fact tightly related to the failure of the homotopy called $L_{N_2}$ in Theorem~\ref{thm:Hcommute0} (and Proposition~\ref{prop:L12}), to be a relative homotopy equivalence.
+We thank Florian Naef for discussing his example with us early on, as well as for extended discussions on the topic of invariance over the following years.
+The revision of this paper has also been influenced by exchanges with Alexandru Oancea, Kai Cieliebak and Noah Porcelli, and we thank Maxime Ramzi for helpfull discussions about homotopy equivalences.
+In the course of this work, the author was supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92) and the Copenhagen Centre for Geometry and Topology (DNRF151), the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~772960), the Max Planck Institute in Bonn, the Heilbronn Institute for Mathematical Research, and would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Homotopy Harnessing Higher Structures (EPSRC grant numbers EP/K032208/1 and EP/R014604/1).